DAFoam/DAFoam.github.io/pages/mydoc/mydoc_get_started_cite_us.md

 }

 @article{DAFoamPaper2,
-  title={An aerodynamic design optimization framework using a discrete adjoint approach with {OpenFOAM} }, author={He, Ping and Mader, Charles A and Martins, Joaquim RRA and Maki, Kevin J}, journal={Computers \& Fluids}, volume={168},
+  title={An aerodynamic design optimization framework using a discrete adjoint approach with OpenFOAM}, author={He, Ping and Mader, Charles A and Martins, Joaquim RRA and Maki, Kevin J}, journal={Computers \& Fluids}, volume={168},